ellisvivian/STEPPractice/README.md

+# About Me

-This is my file.
+This is my about me project.
+It's not *everything* about me, but it's a start.
-Hello.
-I'm already learning a lot here.
-I am making changes to this file.